bigsugeinthelolo/Github-to-WP-Plugin/README.md

 # GitHub to WP Deployer & Auto-Updater

 A secure, premium WordPress plugin that automates the installation, synchronization, and updates of plugins and themes directly from public and private GitHub repositories using secure Webhooks.
+Built specifically for plugin & theme developers to test and troubleshoot to hosted staging WordPress sites easier.

 ---